-Funds associated with the Undergraduate Research Grant must be spent within one year from the date the grant is awarded.
+Funds associated with the Undergraduate Research Grant can only be guaranty to the end of the fiscal year in which the funds were transferred, please consult with your Department or College Business Manager.
 The project can continue past this date.

 1. Strength of Proposal- Proposals must be clear, concise, and understandable for reviewers from varying disciplines (broad backgrounds).
 Strong proposals should also meet the following criteria:

 - Clear focus on research question or scholarly problem addressed in this study: The grant explicitly states what the project will accomplish.
-There is a clear central idea, hypothesis, or objective.
+There is a clear central idea, hypothesis, objective/purpose.

 - If a group project is selected, each group member must have a clear role/task supporting the overall research question(s).